-- 1. The governance committee chair when the board chair is not independent and an independent lead or presiding director has not been appointed. - 2.
+- 1. The governance committee chair13 when the board chair is not independent and an independent lead or presiding director has not been appointed. - 2.
 All members of the governance committee who served at a time when the board failed to implement a shareholder proposal approved by shareholders with a direct and substantial impact on shareholders and their rights. - 3.
-All members of the governance committee when the board fails to adopt a majority voting policy. - 4.
-The governance committee chair when the board has provided poor disclosure on key issues, such as the identity of its chair, related-party transactions or other information necessary for shareholders to properly evaluate the board. - 5.
+All members of the governance committee when the board fails to adopt a majority voting policy.14 - 4.
+The governance committee chair when the board has provided poor, contradictory or outdated disclosure on key issues, such as the identity of its chair, related-party transactions, composition of key committees, other directorships, or other information necessary for shareholders to properly evaluate the board. - 5.
 The governance committee chair when the board has failed to disclose detailed voting results from the previous annual meeting. - 6.
-The governance committee chair when: (i) records for board and committee meeting attendance are not disclosed, and; beginning 2021: (ii) the number of audit committee meetings that took place during the most recent year is not disclosed.
+The governance committee chair when: (i) records for board and committee meeting attendance are not disclosed, and: (ii) the number of audit committee meetings that took place during the most recent year is not disclosed.